sketch-hq/SketchAPI/docs/guides/preferences.md

 defaults write com.bohemiancoding.sketch3 WebKitDeveloperExtras -bool true
 ```

-Then you can simply right-click on your webview and click on `Inspect`.
+Then you can simply right-click on your web-view and click on `Inspect`.
 The inspector should show up.

 ## Define a code editor for Plugins